 The aim of this phase is performance and progress tracking.
 During this step, you have to establish measures to ensure that the project is going according to the plan, budget, and time frames.
 The project manager can adjust the schedule or resource allocation plan if needed.
-A couple of things that can be implemented to track the project progress are review meetings and regular project performance reports from the team.
+A couple of things that can be implemented to track the project progress are review meetings, regular project performance reports, and status reports from the team.

 Project closure is the final step when all the project activities come to their conclusion.
 Closure is not equal to success, because even if the project fails, it has to be closed, anyway.
 Throughout this phase, the project is signed off, the documents are handed over, and the deliverables are given back.
 All the liabilities should be settled, and resources released.
 Evaluation process is considered an essential part of the closing phase.
 Asses your project's ups and downs, strengths and weaknesses, evaluate your team's performance.

 Now we have gone through the five phases of the project management lifecycle.
 We have highlighted that planning is the most crucial step, and requires a special attention.
 But how to make your planning efficient?
 Here are some basic steps that will improve your project planning.